MikeHopcroft/prepress/data/test.md

 Warning text
 ~~~

-This is some text before an included file
+This is xsome text before an included file

 [//]: # (file data/file.txt)
 ~~~
- 0: // Sample file to include in code block
+// Sample file to include in code block

- 1:
- 2: function a() {
+function a() {
- 3:   // test from included file
+  // test from included file
- 4: }
+}

- 5:
- 6: function b() {
+function b() {
- 7:   // test from included file
+  // test from included file
- 8: }
+}

- 9:
-10: function c() {
+function c() {
-11:   // test from included file
+  // test from included file
-12: }
+}
 ~~~